-Proposals shall strive for authenticity in form, function and materials, but need not be based on historic precedents.
+Especially outside of the historic district, proposals shall strive for authenticity in form, function and materials, but need not be based on historic precedents.
 Forms should flow logically from the function of a building, and the motivation of design decisions should be clear from its appearance.
 Buildings should be well-made, and express a sense of permanence and belonging.
+Within or immediately adjacent to the historic district, proposed buildings should harmonize closely with their neighbors, and should not seem visually obtrusive or out of place.

 Authentic buildings may draw on historic precedents, but they may also explore approaches that meet the needs of the building program with creative use of materials, and forms inspired by vernacular buildings or the patterns of nature.
 Visual interest can be provided by working with the rhythm of windows and doors, and the design of functional elements providing shade or ventilation.
+The image on the right shows a portion of a design model prepared by Tim Hess to explore creative design approaches for the redevelopment of Station Avenue.

-D. Overall Building Shape, Massing and Proportions
+C. Overall Building Shape, Massing and Proportions